“Number One, I order you to take… a number two.”

 Never fear, there’s a workaround…

-OK, yes, there’s a workaround – the FAQ says so right here.
+OK, yes, there’s a workaround – the FAQ says so right [link removed due to 404] here.

 But “never fear” might be an overstatement.
 In fact, I should pause right here and say…